saratchendra/Machine-Learning/README.md

 # Machine-Learning
 A complete course on Machine Learning.
 Quick and easy way to learn theoretically and practically as well.
-Beginning with python basics, Data Visualization, Statistics concepts, Data analysis ans implementing Machine learning algorithms. what is Data science - introduction
+Beginning with python basics, Data Visualization, Statistics concepts, Data analysis ans implementing Machine learning algorithms.
+Its an easy way of learning some basics. what is Data science - introduction
 1)Introduction to Machine learning must be included.
 2) Introduction to python must be included(Python tutorials)